 You agree not to post any copyrighted material unless the copyright is owned by you or by this bulletin board.

-Term of office: Re-elected February 2016 for 2 year term ending January 2018
+Term of office: Elected January 2018 for 2 year term ending January 2020

 I grew up in the suburbs of Chicago and had freshwater tanks as a kid.
 I finished a PhD in Nuclear Engineering from University of Illinois in Urbana-Champaign in 1999 and moved to the DC area to work at the National Institute of Standards and Technology in Gaithersburg, MD which might be the best place to work in government science.